-“bok bok”… is what I hear coming from my garage as I sat finishing up my “to-do” list.
+“Bok bok”… is what I hear coming from my garage as I sat finishing up my “to-do” list.
 The dog begins to bark cause she doesn’t know what’s happening and we don’t live on a farm.
 That was my Sunday morning.
+It all started the day before, Saturday.
+Ted (sold us our home), stopped by and dropped off these 4 dozen of wonderful, fresh, farm eggs from the chickens he raises.
+Gotta love organic farming and farmers around this area!

 Ted had heard that our son was wanting some chickens.
-(J had already built a chicken coop out at his place.)
+(My son had already built a chicken coop out at his place.)
 Ted offered to give him some, hence, the chickens in my garage.
-Three chickens and one rooster later…I became the delivery person.
+Three chickens and one rooster later…I became the carrier, the mule, the chicken coyote.
 This city girl was extremely apprehensive in making this delivery, I imagined every worst case scenario.
 Luckily there were no incidents, they arrived safely, and they settled in immediately.
 So much that by the next day, we get a text and pic from J. Pretty sure he was very egg-cited about having eggs so soon, I sure was!

 Don’t you hate that we take for granted where our food comes from?
 That’s what I started to think of when I saw those beautiful eggs sitting on my counter.